College of Graduate Studies

 Undergraduate Enrollment in the College of Graduate Studies

 A senior (90 or more credits) who has a cumulative grade-point average of 3.00 or higher may register for courses at the 500-level.
 Graduate courses taken as an undergraduate student will automatically be recorded on the undergraduate transcript.
-Students desiring to have graduate level courses taken as an undergraduate placed on a graduate transcript must follow the policies on reserving courses for the graduate transcript.
+Undergraduate students desiring to have graduate level courses taken placed on a graduate transcript must follow the policies on reserving courses for the graduate transcript.
 If the credit reservation form is approved, a separate graduate transcript will be created for the student.
-Capable students who are in their senior year can thus begin limited graduate work at an earlier date than would otherwise be possible.

 Reserving Undergraduate Courses for the Graduate Transcript

-Students are responsible to initiate the course reservation process as soon as they know they wish to move a course to the graduate level and prior to receiving their baccalaureate degree.
-No courses will be moved to the graduate transcript once the baccalaureate degree has been conferred.
+Students are responsible for the course reservation process.
 Undergraduate courses completed at another institution are not eligible to be reserved.
 Courses will not be reserved until final grades for the term have been posted.
 Students who have courses placed on a graduate transcript and later wish to be admitted to the College of Graduate Studies for work toward an advanced degree must apply for admission to the College of Graduate Studies following the usual procedures.
 All courses placed on the graduate transcript, regardless of course level, will be assessed graduate fees.

 Non-Degree Enrollment in the College of Graduate Studies